yoratoni/Mdisk/README.md

 general classes and helper functions.
 I also added a mapping system between byte positions and data.
 The files can be read by chunks instead of a complete loading.

+For now, I'm only doing the extraction part, then, I'll work on the file modification system.

 Support
 -------